By Argentina specialist Jasmine

 You can also take guided walks around the peninsula to observe weighty elephant seals: the population is so healthy that scientists often come here to conduct research and censuses.

-Most visitors rush through Trelew — it’s a fairly uninspiring town — but there’s one good reason to make a detour here.
+Most visitors rush through Trelew — it's a fairly uninspiring town — but there's one good reason to make a detour here.
 Its museum houses the largest dinosaur fossil ever found.
-Dubbed a titanosaurus and believed to be herbivorous, its thigh bone alone is 40 m (130 ft) long.
+Dubbed a titanosaurus and believed to be herbivorous, based off this thigh bone it is believed the dinosaur was 40 m (130 ft) long.

 If you really want to get a feel for utterly remote, rural Argentina and get truly off the beaten track, I suggest a road trip on Ruta 40.
 This hallowed highway runs from Andean foothills in the far north and crosses red sandstone gorges, mountain ranges whose kaleidoscopic strata look painted on, desert, salt pans, and national parks with unnerving, lunar-like geology.
 And that’s just a selection.